 On the job, you hope that you and your colleagues share the same workload.
 However, this is not always the case.
 In the case of partner or group projects, there may be colleagues who refuse to pull their own weight or help others.
-There are much discussion on how to deal with a co-worker who refuses to help doing a job done.
+There is much discussion on how to deal with a co-worker who refuses to help to do a job.

-This article will discuss on how to deal with a co-worker who refuses to help doing a job done.
+This article will discuss how to deal with a co-worker who refuses to help to do a job.
 While everyone else is working hard, this person can play online or go for a marathon lunch break.
 If you have an unnecessary or lazy colleague, try not to let the problem happen to you.

-how to deal with a co-worker who refuses to help doing a job done
+How to deal with a co-worker who refuses to help to do a job done

 Pay attention to the tasks you need or the stress of your day-to-day work.
 If you have a colleague who spends his days browsing social networking sites or chatting on his phone, it is rather easy to be distracted by the fact that he is not working.
 You may find that it can be exhausting to work all day without having to put air colleagues and your behavior out of your mind.
 The way he behaves will not affect the way you behave.